TheLukasMarks/Croogo_ClearSession/README.md

 	)
 ));

-After setting up the Croogo Config we have to create the sessions Folder unter app/tmp/ and here we go, install the ClearSession Plugin and delete all saved Session Files from app/tmp/sessions/ with one klick.
+After setting up the Croogo Config we have to create the sessions Folder under app/tmp/ and here we go, install the ClearSession Plugin and delete all saved Session Files from app/tmp/sessions/ with one klick.